 Can we submit more than the maximum number of entries?

 In order to make the program available to all schools, the number of entries that we can receive from each school is limited; therefore, we cannot accept additional entries.
-We encourage schools to host school events, such as your own school-wide performance or botanical fashion show, to help teachers and students determine the top entries to send to Fairchild for judging.
+We encourage schools to host school events to help teachers and students determine the top entries to send to Fairchild for judging.